Cedar Falls High School

-Cedar Falls High School is a high school located in Cedar Falls, Iowa.
+Cedar Falls High School is a high school located in Cedar Falls, Iowa, United States.
 It is a part of Cedar Falls Community School District.

-The school principal is Jason Wedgebury.
-The associate principals are Rafael Benítez and Lindsay Spears.
-All three are University of Northern Iowa graduates.
-Mr. Wedgebury replaced Rich Powers in July 2014.
-Troy Becker is the Activities Director and won Northeast Athletic Director of the Year in 2022.
-The school serves 1,148 students, and 90 teachers.
+The school principal is Alan Heisterkamp.
+The associate principals are Rafael Benítez and Megan Youngkent.
+Dr. Heisterkamp is acting as the interim principal after the resignation of Jason Wedgbury in April of 2025.
+Justin Urbanek is the Activities Director.
+The school serves 1,148 students, and has 90 teachers.

 History

 Founding

 In 1846, Mrs. Jackson Taylor opened the first school in her home at Waterloo Road and East 13th Streets.
 Early residents recalled seeing parents escort their children to school because Native Americans living in the area were sighted in the woods near the Taylor home.
 Today, a light red marker commemorates the site of the Taylor home.

 In 1863, the old Central School was constructed to serve grades K-12 which occupied an entire city block.
 In the 1890s, the name was changed to Lincoln School.